berttejeda/ansible-taskrunner/README.md

 <a name="populate-the-vars-block---define-global-options"></a>
 ## Populate the vars block - define global options

-Global options are available to all sub-commands.
+Global options are available to all subcommands.

 These are defined under the `vars.globals.options` key.